Stuycs-K/project03-final-09-kamrowskiv/DEVLOG.md

 - Added 4 player game
 - Added game ends when one player Remaining
 - Game ends when all players quit

+### 2025-01-17/18/19/20 - Extensive testing and adding Signals

+In class:
+- Extensive testing, everything works so far